 NameTypeDescription

-integer_now_funcREGPROCA function that returns the current time value in the same units as the time column
+integer_now_funcREGPROCA function that returns the current time set in each row in the time column in main_table.

 NameTypeDescription

-To set the integer now function for a hypertable with a time column in unix time (number of seconds since the unix epoch, UTC).
+Set the integer now function for a hypertable with a time column in unix time.

 Keywords